All Episodes

 They're trying to criminalize people they cannot beat at the ballot box.

-Here is more of Dick DeGurin, who is uh uh delay's lawyer, he too is a Democrat, is explaining why he filed the motion to have the moveon.org judge removed from the case.
+He's explaining why he filed a motion to have the moveon.org judge removed from DeCase.

-The motion is uh serious.
+The motion is serious.

 I love this answer.

-I have personal reasons for it, I will admit it.
+I have personal reasons for it.

-He's having his press conference, and he tells the press look, just read our motion.
+He's having his press conference, and he tells the press, look, just read our motion.

-Uh and and frankly, a judge should avoid even the appearance of impropriety.
+And frankly, a judge should avoid even the appearance of impropriety.

-That's what the canons say, uh, and so that's what we're asking.
+And so that's what we're asking.

-They're they're set out in the motion.
+They're set out in the motion.

 I encourage you to read the motion in terms that even reporters can understand.